DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation.md

 - **Check if the active LLM**.
 The active LLM is shown at the bottom of the text entry box.
 It should display `qwen3.5-agent:9b`.
 If it does not, run `/models`, press Enter, and select `qwen3.5-agent:9b` from the menu (see the following figure).
 - **Check the run mode**.
 OpenCode has two modes: `Build` and Plan. `Build` mode allows OpenCode to modify files, while Plan mode does not.
 To run the agents properly, make sure OpenCode is in `Build` mode.
 You can toggle modes with the `Tab` key.

-If all the above checks pass, you can ask the agent to run a task such as `Simulate the NACA0012 airfoil in a steady state simulation using 20k cells`.
+If all the above checks pass, you can ask the agent to run a task such as `Call mdo_agent_deck MCP's must_call_first() too.
+Then run a steady CFD simulation for the NACA2412 airfoil with 10K cells, Ma=0.3, Re=5e6, and AoA=2 degs`.
 The agent will parse your request, generate the appropriate mesh, and run the CFD simulation for you.

 **IMPORTANT**.
 OpenCode may take a little longer (up to a few minutes) to respond to your first prompt because it needs to preload the MCP ifno into context.
 Once the agent starts working, response speed should return to normal.